mati-rodriguez80/finance_tracker/README.md

 * Working with an external API to get stock quote information
 * Working with sensitive credentials (such as API keys) within the app
 * Faster development of resources using generators
-* Bootstrap installation and usage for front-end styling without the use of the bootstrap gem

 ## Requirements for this app